-2. Start the queue manager from the UNIX prompt using the command:
+2. Start the queue manager from the UNIX prompt using the command: strmqm solaris where solaris is the name given to the queue manager when it was created.

-The following section details the configuration to be performed on the Sun Solaris queue manager to implement the channel described in Figure 32 on page 105.
+The following section details the configuration to be performed on the Sun Solaris queue manager to implement the channel described in Figure 32 on page 97.